Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 2. Pause/Play.
 The user selects “pause” during any level of the game.
 All game movements will be paused so the user may take a break.
 When the user selects “play”, all game movements will resume as usual.

-3. The user’s character collides with a powerup: Whenever the character collides with a powerup, the powerup will be applied to the character depending on what the powerup’s effect is.
-We will most likely add a number of powerups, such as one that makes the character grow in size or invincible for a certain amount of time.
-This could be a method that would be a part of the Engine API as well, maybe as part of the Collidable class.
+3. The user collides with the top of the screen: The jump will not be fully completed, and the character will fall towards the ground with the usual gravitational speed.

-4. The user's character collides with an obstacle: Whenever the character collides with an obstacle, it will lose a life.
+4. The user's character collides with an obstacle: Whenever the character collides with an obstacle, the player loses the game.
 This could be a method that would be part of the Engine API, maybe as part of the Collidable class.

-5. The user’s character collides with an enemy: Depending on which side of the enemy the character collides with, there can be two results.
-If the character collides with the left or right sides of the enemy, then the character will lose a life.
-However, if the character collides with the top side of the enemy, then the enemy will be defeated by the character and the character will gain a certain amount of points for defeating it.
-This could be a method that would be a part of the Engine API as well, maybe as part of the Collidable class.
+5. The user’s character collides with an enemy: Enemies are similar to obstacles except for the fact that enemies may move.
+On collision, the player loses game similar to hitting an obstacle.

 ###Luke's use cases
 1. User launches the program.
 This starts all interaction with the program.
 It should lead to a landing screen in an appropriate language.
 The player can select several options, like a tutorial of the game, credits, start the game, view the high scores, or design their own levels.
 Each of these options leads to other screens.
 The HomeScreen can be its own class.
 The LevelBuilder can be its own class.
 The HighScore can be its own class.
 The credits can be contained within the HomeScreen.
 This will be launched from the main method.